arschles/www/content/blog/2024-02-14-hyperlight-intro-2.md

 ---

-[^1] Note this metaphor is not perfect because the physical machine is not always divided equally or even logically, and in many cases may be oversubscribed on vCPUs or memory
+[^1] Note this metaphor is not perfect because the physical machine is not always divided equally or even logically, and in many cases may be oversubscribed on vCPUs or memory.

-[^2] These days, GPUs and other specialized computing devices are becoming more and more common, especially in modern AI/ML and computer graphics applications
+[^2] These days, GPUs and other specialized computing devices are becoming more and more common, especially in modern AI/ML and computer graphics applications.

 [^3] And not just this system as specified.
-We also need to write robust testing and monitoring/alerting code as well as everything you’d need to run software like this in an enormous distributed system in the cloud
+We also need to write robust testing and monitoring/alerting code as well as everything you’d need to run software like this in an enormous distributed system in the cloud.

+ [^4] The benefits of Rust in this domain go beyond memory safety.
+A good representative example is [Clippy](https://doc.rust-lang.org/stable/clippy/index.html), which is a static analysis tool included by default with the toolchain that can either directly catch _before compile time_ or prevent code that is likely to lead to future bugs.